 Julian Randall is a Living Queer Black poet from Chicago.
-He has received fellowships from Cave Canem, CantoMundo, Callaloo, BOAAT, Tin House and the Watering Hole.
+He has received fellowships from Cave Canem, CantoMundo, Callaloo, BOAAT, Tin House, Milkweed Editions and the Watering Hole.
 Julian is the recipient of a Pushcart Prize.
-Julian was the winner of the 2019 Betty Berzon Emerging Writer Award from the Publishing Triangle and named the 2015 National College Slam Best Poet.
-His poetry has been published in New York Times Magazine, Ploughshares, Sixth Finch, Tin House and POETRY and anthologized in The Breakbeat Poets Vol.4, Nepantla and Furious Flower.
+Julian is the winner of the 2019 Betty Berzon Emerging Writer Award from the Publishing Triangle and the 2019 Frederick Bock Prize.
+His poetry has been published in New York Times Magazine, Ploughshares and POETRY and anthologized in The Breakbeat Poets Vol.4, Nepantla and Furious Flower.
 He has essays in Vibe, Black Nerd Problems and other venues.
-He holds an MFA in Poetry from Ole Miss.Julian is the author of Refuse (Pitt, 2018), winner of the 2017 Cave Canem Poetry Prize and a finalist for the 2019 NAACP Image Award in Poetry and the forthcoming Middle Grade Fantasy Pilar Ramirez and the Prison of Zafa (Holt, Winter 2022).
-Julian is the inaugural Milkweed Books Fellow and currently lives and writes in Minneapolis.
+He holds an MFA in Poetry from Ole Miss.
+He is the author of Refuse (Pitt, Fall 2018), winner of the 2017 Cave Canem Poetry Prize and a finalist for a 2019 NAACP Image Award, the middle grade novel Pilar Ramirez And The Prison of Zafa (Holt, Winter 2022).
 He talks a lot about poems and other things on Twitter at @JulianThePoet.